-Other bank results for the most recent quarter include:
+Other quarterly financial results for banks serving the Sacramento region include: